Multi-Factor Authentication Setup Guide

 Before you can complete the setup, you'll need the Microsoft Authenticator app on your smartphone.
 It's available for both iOS and Android devices at no cost.

-If you've already installed the Authenticator app, click the Next button when you see the setup prompt on your computer screen.
+If you've already installed the Authenticator app, click the Next button on your computer screen for the Keep your account secure prompt.

 2